-It is important to note that once enamel has eroded, it is permanently gone with no available treatment to restore it.
-Enamel erosion may then advance the rate of decay since the dentin layer of the tooth is exposed.
+It is important to note that once the enamel has eroded, there are no treatments to restore it.
+Enamel erosion may then advance the decay rate since the tooth’s dentin layer is exposed.

-With increasing trends on social media over recent years highlighting the benefits, the Dental Health Foundation has found that abrasive ingredients such as Chalk, Charcoal or Silica are commonly included in these products.
-Abrasive ingredients are more often found in teeth whitening tooth paste than standard tooth paste.
+With increasing trends on social media, the Dental Health Foundation has found abrasive elements, including Chalk, Charcoal or Silica, used in teeth whitening products.

 Initially, individuals may begin to feel the effects of abrasiveness through increased tooth sensitivity.
-The sensitivity is usually experienced through temperature, acidity or sweet foods.
+Individuals experience sensitivity to temperature, acidity or sweet foods.

-When used sparingly toothpaste with medium to high abrasive levels are effective in cleaning the surface stains of teeth.
-This is a result from removing the top layer of stains, which can make teeth appear whiter.
-But, frequently using such toothpaste daily or weekly can eventuate to breaking down enamel.
+When used sparingly, toothpaste with medium to high abrasive levels effectively cleans the surface stains of teeth.
+As a result, removing the top layer stains can make teeth appear whiter.
+But, frequently using this toothpaste daily or weekly can eventuate breaking down enamel.

-Otherwise when used sparingly, abrasive natural toothpastes such as charcoal isn’t necessarily bad and can be effective in removing stains therefore resulting in whiter teeth temporarily.
+Otherwise, when used sparingly, natural abrasive toothpaste such as charcoal isn’t necessarily bad and can effectively remove stains, resulting in whiter teeth temporarily.

-Unfortunately with popular trends and accessibility to goods internationally online, determining the abrasive levels or safety of teeth whitening products has been difficult to regulate.
-Particularly since new products and brands are being released constantly.
+Unfortunately, with popular trends and accessibility to goods online, determining the clinical safety of whitening products has been difficult to regulate.

-Because each individuals current oral health varies, such as enamel strength, tooth decay, or sensitivity, it is important to consult a dentist regarding whitening.
-Procedures of whitening can then be explained or prescribed by a dentists for what would best suite a patients needs.
+Because an individual’s current oral health varies, such as enamel strength, tooth decay, or sensitivity, it is essential to consult a dentist regarding whitening.
+A dentist can then explain or prescribe whitening procedures for what would best suit a patient’s needs.